 - Building an effective and transparent communications system during the entire project

-Managing any budget should be split between the assigned PCO and other decision makers who have a direct stake in its outcome.
+Managing any budget should be split between the assigned PCO and other decision-makers who have a direct stake in its outcome.
 It could also be wise to employ the rather objective perspective of the Core PCO to uncover turnkey financial solutions that may not have been observed by in-house staff.

-So, we can see that there is much more than meets the eye in terms of creating and ensuring effective meetings.
+We can see that there is much more than meets the eye in terms of creating and ensuring effective meetings.
 Some of the main points we have covered include:

 - Understanding and defining roles of all stakeholders